-Reps Begin Probe Of Misuse Of COVID-19 Funds
+Reps begin probe of misuse of COVID-19 funds

 On BetBaba, Na you be boss!
 Click here

-The committee also frowned on the awards of several contracts on the same day and the claim of exclusive rights of certain contractors to provide certain services without following principles of Federal character and due process
+The committee also frowned on the awards of the several contracts on the same day and the claim of exclusive rights of certain contractors to provide certain services without following principles of federal character and due process

-It also faulted the claims of the ministry on the expenditure on training programmes organised during the total lockdown in the country and directed it to provide relevant documents on it and the venues of such training programmes.